craiganderson3/xtest/readme.md

-1. Add the Development folder as a sibling to the other folders in Samples from Dropbox.
+1. Contents of the product-monograph folder.

-Samples from Dropbox
+Samples and stylesheets in relationship to each other:
- - HC Samples For Testing
+ - samples
- - current/spl_canada.xsl
+ - schema
- - current/spl_canada_screen.xsl
+ - style-sheet/spl_canada.xsl
- - current/spl_canada_i18n.xsl
+ - style-sheet/spl_canada_screen.xsl
- - current/FDA spl_stylesheet_6_2/...
+ - style-sheet/spl_canada_i18n.xsl
- - current/spl_canada.css
+ - style-sheet/spl_common.xsl

-The spl_canada.xsl stylesheet references its siblings, spl_canada_screen.xsl, and spl_canada_i18n.xsl,
+ - style-sheet/spl_canada.css

-and it also relies on the templates in FDA spl_stylesheet_6_2.
-The spl_canada.xsl stylesheet contains the root template and a number of templates which override the corresponding templates if the FDA XSL.
+The spl_canada.xsl stylesheet references its siblings, spl_canada_screen.xsl, spl_common.xsl,
-The other two stylesheets provide templates for onscreen navigation and bilingual language support.
+and spl_canada_i18n.xsl.
+The spl_canada.xsl stylesheet contains the root template and a number of supporting templates.
+The spl_common.xsl stylesheet contains a number of templates that were inherited from FDA, and the other two stylesheets provide templates for onscreen navigation and bilingual language support.
+The spl_canada.css contains a number of styles that were inherited from FDA, and a number of styles that extend Bootstrap to meet the requirements of the Aurora Design Guide.

 2. This should be the only processing instruction referenced in the SPM XML: